nmc-costa/neuroprime/README.md

 The tutorial goes through the simulation and testing of the toolbox using Experiment 2 BCI (e2_BCI).

-Results of Experiment 2 are published in paper ["A Multivariate Randomized Controlled Experiment about the Effects of Mindfulness Priming on EEG Neurofeedback Self-Regulation Serious Game"](https://www.mdpi.com/2076-3417/11/16/7725).
+Results of Experiment 2 are published in paper ["A Multivariate Randomized Controlled Experiment about the Effects of Mindfulness Priming on EEG Neurofeedback Self-Regulation Serious Game"](https://www.mdpi.com/2076-3417/11/16/7725) and in more detail in the thesis ["Self-regulation learning in neurofeedback training: effects of a human-computer framework to prime subjects with external stimulation, like mindfulness"](https://hdl.handle.net/1822/75752).
 Using e2_BCI you can replicate and validate our results.

 ## Toolbox Architecture